 where do i start?

-today, crowdfunding helps everyone become an entrepreneur and designer, so check out kickstarter and indiegogo for ideas on how others approach the marketplace.
+today, crowdfunding offers help to fledgling innovators, product creators, and entrepreneurs. check kickstarter and indiegogo for ideas on how others approach the marketplace.

 industrial designers can help you get from benchtop to market, but here are 10 things to consider before you start:

 who is the customer or end user? do you understand their needs, behaviors, and desires?

 what are the barriers to entering the market and what is the scale of the market space?

 do you understand the competition? how is your idea different, better, or disruptive?

 how and where will your idea be sold? distribution and channel strategies are critical.

 do you have a business plan to grow beyond one idea and do you know how to build a brand?

 is the idea technically viable or are you breaking exploratory ground?